 PCS Major winner 1989, piano

-Appearing in over 30 performances of Tchaikovsky’s 3 rd Piano Concerto with Edward Villella’s Miami City Ballet, the Miami Herald writes, “Tina Faigen played so brilliantly that it was difficult at times to concentrate on the dancing.”
+Appearing in over 30 performances of Tchaikovsky’s 3rd Piano Concerto with Edward Villella’s Miami City Ballet, the Miami Herald writes, “Tina Faigen played so brilliantly that it was difficult at times to concentrate on the dancing.”
 Music critics have described her as “commanding a rich palette of pianistic colors and fingers of awesome dexterity,” and as having “a compelling combination of solid technique and distinctive interpretation, full of color and nuance, with her virtuosity the servant of the music.
 A stunning performer who plays with assurance, fluidity and power.”
 “Remember her name.”

 Faigen’s recordings of Robert Schultz’s works Visions of Dunbar and Tina Faigen Plays Piano Transcriptions have received rave reviews.
 “Faigen plays Schultz’s works superlatively, effortlessly clarifying their rippling complexities and performing with supple dexterity, a clear, resonant tone and sensitive touch.”
 Faigen is co-author of the acclaimed Accelerando Piano Technique Series, along with numerous other editions of educational piano music.
 Since 1992 she has served as the principal editor for The Robert Schultz Piano Library.
 Faigen has maintained an active teaching studio since the age of 14, is on the piano faculty at University of Pittsburgh, and is a faculty member of the Music Preparatory School at Carnegie Mellon University.
 Also a violinist, Faigen serves as Principal 2nd in the Edgewood Symphony Orchestra.